Final Girl| Fall 2017

 - Carol Clover, Men, Women, and Chainsaws

 Women do not have a history of being treated well in media, and the horror genre has its own special relationship with this.
 Women who engage in "bad" or "sinful" behavior, which could also be coded as male behavior, are almost certainly sentenced to death.
 The Final Girl trope came out of this treatment of women--while she is the one that survives, her femininity is often the cost.
-In this spooky, Halloween-themed Open Call, weexplore what the idea of the Final Girl means; is she someone who survives in spite of her femininity, or because of it?
+In this spooky, Halloween-themed Open Call, we want you to explore what the idea of the Final Girl means to you; is she someone who survives in spite of her femininity, or because of it?

-Her early years were strongly influenced by her mother’s political involvement in the women’s movement and my father’s interests in Playboy culture.
-This dichotomy continues to inspire work that encourages dialog about problematized social and interpersonal relationships.
-Photography for me is a moment-by-moment collaboration with life.
-Through my visual ‘voice,’ I archive the evidence of our collective human story as I see it.
+Chehalis Hegner’s work is influenced by her mother’s political involvement in the women’s movement and her father’s interests in Playboy culture.
+This dichotomy continues to encourages dialogue about problematized social and interpersonal relationships.

 In 2010 Hegner received the Gjion Mili Photography Prize (Kosovo.)
 Solo and group exhibitions include Photographic Resource Center (Boston), Art Institute of Boston, Maryland Art Place (Baltimore), St. Gauden’s National Historic Site (NH), The Cultural Center (Varigotti, Italy), Interlochen Arts Academy (MI), MIT Museum (MA) and the National Gallery of Art (Kosovo).
 In 2005 Chehalis received her MFA in Photography at Lesley University College of Art and Design (Cambridge, MA).
 Hegner served as photography faculty at the University of Massachusetts until 2015.